-Overall there is a broad consensus within the animal behaviour literature that confining dogs in suboptimal conditions, such as puppy farms or within laboratories, severely affects their welfare.
+Overall, there is a broad consensus within the animal behaviour literature that confining dogs in suboptimal conditions negatively affects their welfare.
 In particular, stressful situations are known to lead to the excretion of the stress hormone cortisol that primes a dog for a fight or flight reaction to their situation.
-For example, in a study from the late 1990s, Beerda and colleagues (1999a, 1999b) found that dogs who were accustomed to spacious group housing, who were then socially and spatially restricted for a period of six weeks showed increased cortisol levels.
-This was particularly marked for bitches who, the authors concluded, appeared to not only be “...more susceptible to acute stress, but also to chronic housing stress” (Beerda et al, 1999b:252).
+In a study from the late 1990s, Beerda and colleagues (1999a, 1999b) found that dogs who were accustomed to spacious group housing, who were then socially and spatially restricted for a period of six weeks showed increased cortisol levels.
+This was particularly marked for bitches who, the authors concluded, appeared to not only be “...more susceptible to acute stress, but also to chronic housing stress” (Beerda et al 1999b:252).
 The researchers also reported that the spatial and social restriction also produced a number of stress behaviours in the dogs such as a low posture, paw lifting, vocalising, repetitive behaviour and eating faeces.
-Indeed, there is even some evidence to show that stress may affect a dog’s welfare at a fundamental level; specifically by reducing their lifespan.
+Indeed, there is even some evidence to show that stress may affect a dog’s welfare at a fundamental level by reducing their lifespan.
 Thus, in a retrospective study with owners of deceased dogs, Dreschel (2010) found that fear of strangers independently and significantly predicted a decreased lifespan when all other variables were controlled for (equating to six months of reduced lifespan).

 Two other pieces of research have reported high levels of fear responses in ex-breeding dogs as well as others with adverse histories.
-In an early piece of research, McMillan and his colleagues (2011), compared 1169 ex-breeding dogs with matched pairs in the USA using the Canine Behavioural Assessment and Research Questionnaire (C-BARQ) and found significant differences between both on twenty of the questionnaire’s behaviour variables.
-Owners/fosterers of ex-breeding dogs were significantly more likely to report both health (23.5%/16.6%) and behavioural (83.1%/56%) problems for their dogs.
-Ex-breeding dogs were also significantly more likely than their matched pairs to display behaviours such as being nervous on stairs, urinating or defecating when left alone, staring intently at nothing visible, touch sensitivity and stranger directed aggression and fear.
-On this basis, they concluded that “[t]he psychological state that most obviously distinguishes former CBE breeding dogs from typical pet dogs is fear”, in particular an overly developed fight-or-flight mechanism, with the emphasis towards flight (McMillan et al, 2011:91).
-This, they hypothesised, was caused by a combination of stress-induced psychopathology brought about by, among other factors, spatial restriction, aversive interactions with staff, and a lack of control over their environment, and/or poor socialisation and stimulus deprivation in their early lives.
+In an early piece of research, McMillan and his colleagues (2011), compared 1169 ex-breeding dogs with matched pairs in the USA and found that owners/fosterers of the former were significantly more likely to report both health (23.5%/16.6%) and behavioural (83.1%/56%) problems for their dogs.
+They were also significantly more likely than their matched pairs to display behaviours such as being nervous on stairs, urinating or defecating when left alone, staring intently at nothing visible, touch sensitivity and stranger directed aggression and fear.
+On this basis, the reseachers concluded that “[t]he psychological state that most obviously distinguishes former CBE breeding dogs from typical pet dogs is fear”, in particular an overly developed fight-or-flight mechanism, with the emphasis towards flight (McMillan et al 2011:91).
 More recently, Buttner and Strasser (2022) found that dogs with adverse histories, all but one of whom came from either CBEs or unlicenced breeders, were significantly more likely to display higher cortisol levels than dogs who were in a rescue centre either after being discovered as strays or surrendered by their owners.
-Behaviourally, they were also more likely to exhibit fearful behaviour, being significantly more likely to withdraw when greeted by an unfamiliar human and spend time in a stationary or crouched position.
-In addition, they also engaged in significantly less affiliative behaviour with humans, such as sniffing, licking and accepting food.
+They were also more likely to exhibit fearful behaviour and also engaged in significantly less affiliative behaviour with humans, such as sniffing, licking and accepting food.